 What do you need to avoid?

 Don't use inflatables - they get swept out to sea, with you or your child on them.
 And watch out for rip currents.
-Here's how to spot them and get out of them.
 Every beach is different, so make a point of reading any safety signs.